bezurn004/Obsi-Forge-Apedia/Oracles/Miscellaneous/OCL_Anomaly Effect.md

 ## Source
 SourceMaterial: "Ironsworn: Starforged"
 SourceAuthor: "Shawn Tompkin"
+SourceLink:

 ## Page
+aliases:
-Alias: "Anomaly Effect Oracle"
+  - "Anomaly Effect Oracle"
-PageType: "Oracle"
+PageType: Oracle
-PageCategory: "Story"
+PageCategory: Story
+PageOrder: 1

 ## Oracle
-Oracle: "Misc"
+Oracle: Misc
 OracleFocus: "Anomaly Effect"
 OracleDescriptor: "Use sparingly to resolve the effects of ancient tech, rituals, or other strange forces."
 ---
 # [[_OCL_Index|Oracle]] - [[_OCL_Miscellaneous|Miscellaneous]]: Anomaly Effect
+Use sparingly to resolve the effects of ancient tech, rituals, or other strange forces.

+## Oracle: Anomaly Effect
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
-Meddling with alien artifacts or forbidden magic may put you at the mercy of chaos.
+> Meddling with alien artifacts or forbidden magic may put you at the mercy of chaos.
 Use this table to resolve the effects of ancient tech, rituals, or other strange forces.
-Results on this table may have devastating implications, so use it only in rare and dramatic moments.
+Results on this table may have devastating implications, so use it only in rare and dramatic moments. ^guidance-ISSF-Core1-0-OclAnomalyEffect

-## Oracle: Anomaly Effect
 | 1d100 | Result |
 |:---:|:--- |
 | 1-3 | Alters or focuses gravity |